Every quilt tells a story...

 Learn all about battings, then how to sandwich your quilt top in preparation for quilting.
 Basic quilting designs with a walking foot will be covered, and a short intro to free motion quilting.
 The meander will be introduced, plus loopty-loops.
 Class is designed for you and your home sewing machine, and to do free motion, your machine must be able to drop its feed dogs.

 Learn to select the right fabrics for this design, then how to blend all your floral prints, their colors and patterns.
 When done correctly, you see a flow of color rather than individual pieces.
 Fabric exchange with other students helps add to your floral collection.
-Click below to sign up for class.
+Scheduled classes will be at the top of this CLASS page, and I do collect names for a waitlist.